 Who are your guides on an expedition cruise?

-Our onboard expedition teams are made up of passionate experts in a range of fields: marine biologists, cultural historians, naturalists, and photographers to name a few.
+Onboard expedition teams are made up of passionate experts in a range of fields: marine biologists, cultural historians, naturalists and photographers to name a few.
 At the helm of every team is an expedition leader, a seasoned pro in expeditionary travel, who knows how and when to take advantage of opportunities that arise and excels at getting the most out of every day.
-Each departure aboard the fleet also includes: an undersea specialist who dives during the voyage to share real-time images and information about the region’s marine life; a certified photo instructor on hand to help guests decipher their equipment and level up their photography skills; and a video chronicler who captures footage throughout the trip to share with guests.
+Each departure aboard the fleet also includes: an undersea specialist who dives during the voyage to share real-time images and information about the region’s marine life; and a certified photo instructor on hand to help guests decipher their equipment and level up their photography skills.

 What can you do on board the ship?